 Through the OPWDD Accountability Initiative, we began imposing fines when an agency’s action or inaction poses a significant risk to one or more individuals.

-Disclaimer- PLEASE NOTE: Fines assessed against the agencies listed here are not final determinations at the time of initial posting.
+Disclaimer- PLEASE NOTE: Fines assessed against agencies that may be listed here are not final determinations at the time of initial posting.
 Once a fine is assessed, each agency has the opportunity to appeal the decision.
 The assessment of any fine becomes final when one of the following occurs:

 - The agency pays the fine;